jazzband/django-admin-sortable/README.md

 django-admin-sortable is currently used in production.

-### What's new in 1.7.5?
+### What's new in 1.7.6?
-- Updated admin code to handle deprecated functions in Django 1.7 and above in a more elegant fashion.
-- Refactored all Django version checks.
-- Added new permissions check for 'change' model permissions for Django 1.8.
+- Enabled sorting of child models with a non-sortable parent model, that are not defined as inlines.
+Fixes issue [#93](https://github.com/iambrandontaylor/django-admin-sortable/issues/93)

 ### Deprecation warnings